 |Webcam||5MP RGB camera, 5MP IR camera|

 Lenovo ThinkPad X13s: Release date and price

-The ThinkPad X13s will be available starting May 2022 with a starting price of $1,099.
+The ThinkPad X13s will be available starting May 2022 with a starting price of $1,099 (or less with the right Lenovo coupon codes).
 In the U.S., the ThinkPad X13s will be available on AT&T and on Verizon later in 2022.
 Lenovo says more specific availability and pricing will be shared later.

 Lenovo ThinkPad X13s: Design and display

 The ThinkPad X13s is both light and thin, with a footprint of 11.76 x 8.13 x 0.53 inches and a weight 2.3 pounds.
 The Thunder Black chassis is made from 90% recycled magnesium and looks quite fetching.
 Though the laptop is small, it features a full keyboard that should give you plenty of space to comfortably type.

 Due to its small size and low weight, the laptop should be ideal for carrying around your home, office or favorite cafe.